ppainterpython/pppActivityTracker/README.md

 The data is stored in a local json file.

 An approximation of the MVVM pattern is employed.
+For starters, the viewmodel binds to the model using only a filename, or a simple json file binding.
+The main program defines an Application class which creates the view and the viewmodel supporting commands and properties.

 ## Project Structure